Royals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been the moneyline favorite a total of six times this season, and they've lost all of those games.
+- The Royals have been favored on the moneyline a total of seven times this season, and they've lost each of those games.

 - The implied moneyline probablility for this matchup gives the Royals a 52.4% chance to win.

-- Kansas City has played in 52 games with over/under set, and have combined with opponents to go over the total 24 times (24-26-2).
+- Kansas City has had an over/under set by oddsmakers 53 times, and have combined with opponents to go over the total in 24 of those games (24-27-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.